To use Fibre Channel over Ethernet (FCoE), configure appropriate adapters on your host.

-This category includes completely offloaded specialized Converged Network Adapters (CNAs) that contain network and Fibre Channel functionalities on the same card.
+This category includes a specialized offloaded Converged Network Adapters (CNAs) that contain network and Fibre Channel functionalities on the same card.

 When such adapter is installed, your host detects and can use both CNA components.
-In the client, the networking component appears as a standard network adapter (vmnic) and the Fibre Channel component as a FCoE adapter (vmhba).
-You do not need to configure the hardware FCoE adapter to be able to use it.
+In the vSphere Client, the networking component appears as a standard network adapter (vmnic) and the Fibre Channel component as a FCoE adapter (vmhba).
+You do not need to configure the hardware FCoE adapter to use it.

 Software FCoE Adapters

 A software FCoE adapter uses the native FCoE protocol stack in ESXi to perform some of the FCoE processing.
 You must use the software FCoE adapter with a compatible NIC.

 VMware supports two categories of NICs with the software FCoE adapters.